Hong Kong: The Facts

 Cross-boundary Traffic:

-By end December 2023, the daily average number of cross-boundary travelers using the above crossings was about 472 900, among which 254 600 and 54 300 passengers Note 1 travel by rail and shuttle bus Note 3 respectively.
+By end December 2024, the daily average number of cross-boundary travelers using the above crossings was about 677 000 in total.
+Of which, 342 900 and 62 400 passengers travelled by rail and shuttle bus Note 3 respectively.
+The remaining passengers took cross-boundary coaches, hire cars or private cars across the boundary.

-Note 1: The average daily patronage of public transport, and daily average number of cross-boundary travellers and vehicular trips are calculated based on calendar days in 2023, not operation days.
+Note 1: The average daily patronage of public transport are calculated based on calendar days in 2024, not operation days.

-Note 2: The passenger clearance service of Sha Tau Kok road boundary crossing has been temporarily suspended since January 30, 2020.
+Note 2: The passenger and cargo clearance service of Sha Tau Kok Boundary Control Point has been temporarily suspended since January 30, 2020 and March 14, 2022 respectively.

 Click here to download the printed version